ridvan3406/test/README.md

 1. Comparing the app-original and app-standalone code bases.
 The app-standalone code base has put each component in a separate file and directory structure.
    * Why do you think that was done, what are the advantages / disadvantages?

+   Modular system is being used in app-standalone in order to work efficiently.
+Modular system has plenty advantages in the process of production.
+I will write them some of them below.
+   1-	If you want to develop a website probably you will have different components to work on.
+For example if you want to assign someone for login page and not anything else you create a file that contains everything related to login page.
+At that time work can be easily done without distraction and complexity.
+   2-	Time is very important for everybody especially if you are a web developer.
+When you have something with your codes some times its hard to find the source of problem if you are working on a large project.
+Instead of looking thousands lines of code you can find easily detect the problem.
+   3-	Modular system help us to share code  and reuse the codes  in different part of our project and even on other projects.
+   4-	Testing is important while developing an application.
+Instead of testing the whole app each and every time we can test specific part of the app as much as its needed.
+We can write different version of code and test them whichever we like we can use them

 2. Thinking about a production ready app, what do you think is missing from all the examples? *Hint: the square component in the standalone app has one*
+   There is a testing file in Square file but not other files.

 3. Are you familiar with Redux?
 If so what is the basic idea behind it and what would be a good case for using it?
+   Yes I am familiar with Redux.
+Redux store all application data in a single state object.
+We call this object state.
+This state can only be changed dispatching an action to store.
+For that purpose we should write reducer function.
+These reducer functions must be pure function.
+   Not all apps need Redux.
+It's important to understand the kind of application we are going to build or building.
+If your state is updated by the user frequently then it is time to use redux.
+Also if so many people are going to work on a large sized app then definitely redux should be used because you will use a lots of state during the process.

 4. *If you are interested in the full-stack role* Please take a look at the partial implementation of an express routes in backend/router.js.
-    * Thinking of a production application, what issues do you see with this code? *List as many as you like*
+    * Thinking of a production application, what issues do you see with this code? *List as many as you like* -When async function is used  try-catch should be used.
+      -Server file is not exist.

 ### Coding Challenges